 The father could have lied.
 He could have replied, “Of course I believe!”
 But he didn’t.
 Christ’s statement led him to take an honest look at his own heart, and he reported what he saw—he had faith, but not enough.
 Here’s where he could have thrown in the towel; his heart wasn’t up to snuff and he knew it.
 Instead, though, he looks to Christ for help.
 He doesn’t say, “I have unbelief,” but, “help my unbelief.”
 His plea, in essence, is, “I understand where I am—please help me get to where I need to be!”

 That was enough for Christ to work with.
-The father wasn’t Hebrews 11 material by any means, but he was able with God’s help to see his shortcoming and then sought to fix it.
+With God’s help, he was able to see his shortcoming and then sought to fix it.
 We haven’t reached the finished line when God grants us the insight to see our own corrupt hearts, nor have we finished our race when we own up to our sins and obtain forgiveness.
 The rest of our journey (and arguably the hardest part!) is, with the help of God, coming to a deeper understanding of those sins and flaws, overcoming them, and replacing them with Godly character.
 In other words, we begin the Christian journey by allowing God to show us the truth about the darkness within our own heart—we spend the rest of the journey cleaning that heart up.

 Searching it out